-The TOE comprises the Infineon Technologies Dual Interface Security Controller M7892 Design Steps D11 and G12 with specific IC dedicated firmware and optional SCL, RSA, EC, SHA-2 and Toolbox libraries.
+The TOE comprises the Infineon Technologies AG Dual Interface Security Controller M5073 G11 with specific IC dedicated software.

 The TOE is a member of the Infineon Technologies AG high security controller family meeting the highest requirements in terms of performance and security.
-A summary product description is given in this Security Target (ST).
+A summary product description is given in this Security Target Lite (ST).